Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Related Work

-The evolution of bimanual robotic manipulation continues to address the ubiquitous uncertainties present in real-world interactions.
-Models and frameworks have been developed to delineate strategies for dealing with unpredictability in object properties and environmental conditions, fortifying the robustness of dual-arm manipulation under such challenges \cite{thach2023deformernet}.
-Crucially, the concept of shared control blurs the lines between human and robot manipulation, allowing for a symbiosis that can capitalize on the strengths of both parties in accomplishing bimanual tasks \cite{rakita2019shared}.
-Further extending the accessibility and practicality of bimanual manipulation, research delving into low-cost teleoperation solutions like Mobile ALOHA\cite{fu2024mobile} has opened avenues for learning complex manipulation behaviors with economical means and also unfolds in studies that leverage deep learning for bimanual robotic manipulation, illustrating an imitation learning framework conducive to teaching robots through observation and replication of human actions \cite{xie2020deep}.
-Progress in this area is complemented by advancements in techniques such as sim-to-real deep reinforcement learning, which fine-tunes bimanual tactile manipulation abilities in simulated environments before transferring them to real-world applications \cite{lin2023bi}.
-In contrast to the majority of the methods mentioned earlier, our research centers on a less data-hungry approach that doesn't necessitate training or additional fine-tuning.
-In this method, the language module is used to call specific predefined action APIs and determine their calling sequence, along with allocating tasks between the two robot arms to complete the user's assigned task.
+The exploration of bimanual object manipulation spans a multidisciplinary field, incorporating insights from neuroscience, robotics, and computer science.
+To establish a foundation, researchers have proposed various taxonomies aimed at emulating human-like coordination in complex tasks.
+Notably, the integration of spatial and temporal constraints is essential for achieving dexterity \cite{krebs2022bimanual}.
+Moreover, behavioral control paradigms suggest that dual-arm coordination often surpasses single-arm methods, highlighting the necessity for behavior-based control systems to facilitate effective bimanual interaction, as demonstrated by studies utilizing deep learning for imitation learning that illustrate effective teaching methods for robots through the observation and replication of human actions \cite{xie2020deep}.
+Additionally, low-cost teleoperation solutions, such as Mobile ALOHA \cite{fu2024mobile}, have opened avenues for learning complex manipulation behaviors.
+Finally, progress in this area is complemented by advancements in sim-to-real deep reinforcement learning, which refines bimanual tactile manipulation abilities in simulated environments before transferring them to real-world applications \cite{lin2023bi}.
+In this work, we focus on a less data-intensive approach that eliminates the need for training or additional fine-tuning.
+This method involves the language module invoking specific predefined action APIs, determining their calling sequence, and allocating tasks between the two robotic arms to complete the user’s assigned task.